-In Northern Ireland, the CMS guidance states that parents should inform the CMS if there is an increase or decrease of 25 per cent or more in the paying parent's gross weekly income if they are on the 2012 statutory maintenance scheme.12
+In Northern Ireland, the CMS guidance states that parents should inform the CMS if there is an increase or decrease of 25 per cent or more in the paying parent's gross weekly income if they are on the 2012 statutory maintenance scheme.
+11 The CMS has also said that "the Service will not be able to put child maintenance in place as quickly as usual, and may not be able to pursue missed payments."
+12